sense-i-co/docs/docs/POOB-001.md

 12. Click the relevant option.

-In this case we chose the **Mark received?** Option, as we did indeed receive the necessary materials required to produce the outstanding items.
+In this case we chose the **Mark received?** option, as we did indeed receive the necessary materials required to produce the outstanding items.

 Back to the **Process Order Outstanding Batches** screen:
 13. Click on the Search button to refresh and update the information saved to the database.